sentient-agi/werewolf-template/README.md

 **Requirements to run:**
 - Python 3.12
 - Pip
-- Docker Desktop Application # make sure you open this before you start
+- Docker Desktop Application > 4.34 # make sure you open this before you start
-- Docker
+- Docker (should automatically come with desktop, make sure version is 4.34 or above)
 - Poetry (recommend installing via home brew: `brew install poetry`)
 - venv (recommended)